Skip to main content

 Component Scheduling Requirements

-Different SPIRL components have different scheduling requirements:
+Different Defakto components have different scheduling requirements:

 • Agent & CSI Driver: Must run on every node that hosts workloads requiring SPIFFE identities.
 These components need the same tolerations to ensure they can be scheduled on all workload nodes.